 The modern category is a bit more complex and comes with a different set of influences.
 Its collectability is varied but can be quite desirable depending on the card.
 For this conversation, we’ll define modern as anything printed from 1975 forward.
 Granted, when I think of modern, I think of anything from 1991 forward with most of the focus on stuff produced in the last 15 years or so.
 There’s a lot of good stuff that can be had from this bracket of time.

 The first Beckett Monthly publication for baseball card prices was released in November of 1984.
 As soon as that issue came out, collectors and non-collectors alike surged the market for cards.
 Since there was now documented proof that stuff had monetary value, sales for sports cards skyrocketed.
 As such, manufacturers had to keep the printing presses on day and night for an entire year to meet the ultra high demand.
 People expected now to buy lots of cards to one day sell so they can send their kids to Oxford.
-Little did they know that the very nature of the existence of a price guide would create an economically volatile marketplace and values would eventually be meaningless for a good portion of stuff printed during the what is now known as the Junk Wax Era (1986-1993).
+Little did they know that the very nature of the existence of a price guide would create an economically volatile marketplace and values would eventually be worthless for a good portion of stuff printed during what is now known as the Junk Wax Era (1986-1993).

 When a consumer buys more and more of something, the degree of satisfaction associated with the acquisition of each additional unit of that particular thing decreases.
 What this means is that over time, especially in cases where there is a surplus of the item, consumer loyalty may be compromised and manufacturing profits may decrease.